Rotageek has a Gaps feature at the top of the Scheduler to indicate that a shift needs to be filled but is not yet assigned to a team member.

-Click the blue Send button in the top right of the screen, then select Send Gaps Notification.
-This launches a dialogue box where you can decide which employees should receive the notification.
+Press Tools > Send gap shifts.
+This launches a dialogue box where you can decide which gap shifts to send.
+Select the gap shifts you want to send, and the employees of your chice if needs be.
 When you're done, click Send.
 A green circle appears in the top right corner of a gap shift when a notification has been sent to your team.

 Selected team members will now be able to see the available shift via their Employee Mobile App.
 If they are interested in taking it they can request the shift.

-When an employee has expressed interest in working a gap shift, the green circle in the top right corner of the gap shift will change to red.
-Click on the red circle to see who has responded and to assign the shift to them.
+When an employee has expressed interest in working a gap shift, x requested will appear at the bottom of the shifts.
+Click the gap shift and press Assign to see who has responded and to assign the shift to them.
 Employee responses to gap shifts will be listed in chronological order based on when they requested the shift.
-This helps mangers to ensure fairness.
+This helps managers to ensure fairness.

 Using Gaps in One Location

 If you are a Store Manager, you will most likely use Gaps across a single location.
 This means that you can notify the employees in your store about the available shift, and you will be able to choose someone to take the shift from that pool of workers.